Co-Founding Partner and Chief Executive Officer, Development Partners International

 Simon Nyakundi is the Chief Executive Officer at Kenya Railway Staff Retirement Scheme, which owns a high portfolio investment in property that is second only to National Social Security Fund in Kenya.
 Simon is chairman and council member of the Association of Retirement Benefits Schemes Kenya attended Investment Management School and Treasury School, UK (Euromoney).
 He also attended the Asian Institute of Management in the Philippines, helped to implement a turnkey Public Private Partnership project (a first in East, Central and Southern Africa) and consulted for many pension schemes on property investment.
 Simon has over 15 years’ experience in the pension industry dealing with financial and investment management.
 He is a graduate in Commerce (Accounting Option), CPA, IMIS (UK) Holder and MBA Strathmore Business School.

-Dr. Enitan Obasanjo-Adeleye is Head of Research at the African Private Equity and Venture Capital Association.
+Enitan Obasanjo-Adeleye (PhD) is Head of Research at the African Private Equity and Venture Capital Association (AVCA).
 She brings over 15 years of research, consulting, and investment banking experience gained at organisations including Accenture, Lehman Brothers, and Barclays Capital.
-Prior to joining AVCA, Dr. Obasanjo-Adeleye founded an investment advisory company in Lagos, Nigeria, focused on deal origination and structuring, and strategic advisory.
-She holds a PhD in Computational Finance from Imperial College, London, and is a Chartered Alternative Investment Analyst charter holder.
+Prior to joining AVCA, Enitan founded an investment advisory company in Lagos, Nigeria, focused on deal origination and structuring, and strategic advisory.
+She holds a PhD in Computational Finance from Imperial College, London, and is a Chartered Alternative Investment Analyst (CAIA) charter-holder.

 Vikram Raju is an Executive Director and Portfolio Manager with the Private Market Strategies team at Morgan Stanley and serves on the Advisory Boards of private equity funds in Africa, Latin America and Asia.
 Prior to joining Morgan Stanley, he was a principal investment officer at the International Finance Corporation (IFC), World Bank Group, where he held several roles and was latterly the global lead for the climate-change funds investment program.
 Prior to the IFC, Vikram spent several years in the private sector as an emerging markets portfolio manager at Lazard Frères and a management consultant with McKinsey & Company.
 Vikram received a BA in Economics from St. Xavier’s College, Mumbai, an MS in Finance from the Jamnalal Bajaj Institute, Mumbai, and a master’s in International Affairs from Columbia University.
 He holds the Chartered Financial Analyst designation.

-Luc Rigouzzo is Managing Partner and co-Founder of Amethis, an investment fund manager focusing on long term responsible investment in Africa, built with the Edmond de Rothschild Group.
-He was previously Chief Executive Officer of PROPARCO, member of the AFD Executive Committee and Chairman of the European Development Finance Institutions.
-He holds degrees in Agronomy and Finance.
-Luc devoted the first part of his career to private equity and project finance in the agribusiness sector in Latin America and Africa, initially at PROPARCO, and then at International Finance Corporation.
+Luc Rigouzzo is the Managing Partner of Amethis, a EUR400mn investment fund manager focusing on long term responsible investment in Africa, built with the Edmond de Rothschild Group.
+He was previously the Chief Executive Officer of PROPARCO, member of the AFD Executive Committee and Chairman of EDFI.
+He is Board member of “DANONE Communities”.
+He holds degrees in agronomy and finance.
+He devoted the first part of his career to private equity and project finance in the agribusiness sector in Latin America and Africa, initially at Proparco and then at IFC.
 He then created and led the AFD department of structured finance.

-Richard Rincon is a senior investment officer at the University of Texas Investment Management Company (UTIMCO), which manages over US$37bn in endowment and operating funds.
-Based in Austin, he helps lead UTIMCO’s global emerging markets private equity and venture capital investment activities, with a focus on Latin America and SubSaharan Africa.
-Prior to joining UTIMCO, Richard spent over ten years as a lower middle market buyout and growth equity principal investor focused on U.S., Hispanic, and Latin American markets.
+Richard Rincon is a senior investment officer at the University of Texas Investment Management Company (UTIMCO), which manages over US$40bn in endowment and operating funds.
+Based in Austin, he helps lead UTIMCO’s global Emerging Markets private equity and venture capital investment activities (funds and co-investments), with a focus on Latin America and Sub-Saharan Africa.
+Prior to joining UTIMCO, Richard spent over ten years as a lower middle market buyout and growth equity principal investor focused on U.S. Hispanic, and Latin American markets.
 He began his career as an investment banking analyst at ABN Amro Bank.
 Richard received an MBA (Finance & Strategy) from Northwestern University’s Kellogg School of Management and a BA (Economics & Political Science) from the University of Michigan, Ann Arbor.

-Mara Topping is a Partner in White & Case’s capital markets group specialising in private equity investment funds, venture capital funds and hedge funds.
+Mara Topping is a partner in White & Case’s capital markets group specializing in private equity investment funds, venture capital funds and hedge funds.
 She also has experience structuring funds that include debt tranches.
 Additionally, she advises on investment advisor “house” arrangements including compensation, employment and regulatory compliance.
-She has represented investment managers, sponsors and investors, including high net worth individuals, banks and other institutional investors including development financial institutions.
-She is co-Founder of the AVCA Legal and Regulatory Committee and co-Chair of AVCA’s Strategic Engagement Committee
+She has represented investment managers, sponsors and investors, including high-net-worth individuals, banks and other institutional investors including development financial institutions.
+She is Co-Founder of the AVCA Legal and Regulatory Committee and Co-Chair of AVCA’s Strategic Engagement Committee.